Reservoir-In-Processor/rip-sim/README.md

 ### Python Wrapper

 A notable feature of RiP-Sim is its Python wrapper, which allows users to test and develop their own branch predictor models.
-This interface provides an unprecedented level of accessibility and customization.
-Users can implement and evaluate complex algorithms, like reservoir computing models, directly within the simulation environment.
+This interface provides good accessibility and customization.
+Users can implement and evaluate complex branch prediction algorithms, like reservoir computing models, directly within the simulation environment.

 ```python